West Side Highway: September 11, 2001, and aftermath

 Completion of the project was originally set for October 2001, but it was delayed for years due to damage caused by the September 11 attacks.
 The highway, which runs just west of the World Trade Center, played a major role in the September 11, 2001 attacks and its aftermath.
 The famous flag raising photograph by Thomas E. Franklin of The Record took place by the highway on the northwest corner of the site.
 In addition, three chunks of the tower that crashed into the highway were used in iconic pictures of the day.
 Emergency personnel went down the West Side Highway and were greeted by cheering crowds at Christopher Street on their return.
 Virtually all the debris from the Center traveled up the West Side Highway to be shipped off by barge.
 For the last half of the month, out-of-town ambulances waited on the highway for a chance to help injured patients.

 There was debate over whether to rebuild the damaged section of the road as a surface street or a tunnel.
 As a master plan was developed for Ground Zero, plans initially called for the West Side Highway to be buried in a tunnel between the site and Battery Park City that was expected to cost $1 billion.
 Goldman Sachs, which had planned to build its headquarters in Battery Park City, announced its intention to cancel those plans because of concerns about the traffic pattern and long-term construction disruptions.
 This prompted New York Governor George Pataki to cancel the tunnel project in favor of a boulevard.
 The boulevard was finished by 2014.

 In 2004, the police forces of both the PANYNJ and the NYPD announced concerns that the proposed One World Trade Center would be too close to the West Side Highway and thus vulnerable to car bombs.
 This prompted a total redesign of the tower and the relocation of its site away from the highway.

 There used to be four West Street pedestrian bridges, two of them erected after the September 11 attacks.
-A below-grade crossing of the West Side Highway connecting the Brookfield Place (formerly the World Financial Center) complex and the Concourse level of the World Trade Center opened in October 2013, allowing the pedestrian bridge adjacent to Vesey Street to be removed.
+A below-grade crossing of the West Side Highway connecting Brookfield Place (formerly the World Financial Center) complex and the Concourse level of the World Trade Center opened in October 2013, allowing the pedestrian bridge adjacent to Vesey Street to be removed.

 On October 31, 2017, a man intentionally drove a pickup truck for a mile through the Hudson River Park's bike path, parallel to the West Side Highway, between Houston Street and Chambers Street, killing eight people and injuring at least 11.
 In 2022, Manhattan borough president Mark Levine proposed converting one lane of the West Side Highway into a bike path due to heavy traffic on Hudson River Park's bike lane.

 Major intersections

-Despite being a surface road, with many at-grade intersections and traffic lights, some of the intersections are given exit numbers.
+Despite mostly being a boulevard, with many at-grade intersections and traffic lights, some of the intersections are given exit numbers.